ubandera868/SQL-_Email_Marketing-_Dashboard/README.md

 Focus signup/lead-gen emails early in the year

 ### User Segmentation Findings
-Region and device type showed no meaningful differences in open, click, or unsubscribe rates No segmentation adjustments needed at this time
+Region and device type showed no meaningful differences in open, click, or unsubscribe rates.
+No segmentation adjustments needed at this time

 ### Unsubscribe Behavior
-Privacy concerns were the top unsubscribe reason across all campaigns Improve clarity around data usage, privacy statements, and email preferences
+Privacy concerns were the top unsubscribe reason across all campaigns.
+Improve clarity around data usage, privacy statements, and email preferences

 ### Campaign Performance Review